ZonghaoLi777/githubTrending/README.md

 ## C

+* 【2024-10-23】[samtools / bcftools](https://github.com/samtools/bcftools) - This is the official development repository for BCFtools.
+See installation instructions and other documentation here http://samtools.github.io/bcftools/howtos/install.html
 * 【2024-10-18】[espressif / esp-iot-solution](https://github.com/espressif/esp-iot-solution) - Espressif IoT Library.
 IoT Device Drivers, Documentations And Solutions.
 * 【2024-10-18】[xicodomingues / francinette](https://github.com/xicodomingues/francinette) - An easy to use testing framework for the 42 projects
 * 【2024-10-17】[CodeWithHarry / The-Ultimate-C-Programming-Course](https://github.com/CodeWithHarry/The-Ultimate-C-Programming-Course) - This is the C language code and supplement material for the Ultimate C language Course on CodeWithHarry